ludwigmoeller/ludwigmoeller.github.io/_posts/2026-01-31-Standardizing-Microsoft-Edge-Favorites.md

 With the generator you can:

- -Add links
+- Add links
- -Create folders
+- Create folders
- -Nest items
+- Nest items
- -Copy-paste directly into Intune
+- Copy-paste directly into Intune
- -Less time debugging brackets.
+- Less time debugging brackets.
 More time doing literally anything else.

 ---